hpcaitech/Open-Sora/docs/report_03.md

 | 360p | ✅     | ✅   | ✅   | ✅   | ✅   |
 | 480p | ✅     | ✅   | ✅   | ✅   | 🆗   |
 | 720p | ✅     | ✅   | ✅   | 🆗   | 🆗   |

+Here ✅ means that the data is seen during training, and 🆗 means although not trained, the model can inference at that config.
+Inference for 🆗 requires more than one 80G memory GPU and sequence parallelism.

 Besides features introduced in Open-Sora 1.1, Open-Sora 1.2 highlights: